siouan/frontend-gradle-plugin/README.md

 if the current O/S is Windows, the plugin replaces the token with `zip`.

 When using a custom website, the `nodeDistributionServerUsername` and `nodeDistributionServerPassword` properties may also be used to authenticate with a BASIC scheme.
-Then, if the distribution needs to be upgraded, update only the `nodeVersion` property and the plugin will download the relevant distribution from the custom website.
+Then, if the distribution needs to be upgraded and tokens are used appropriately in the `nodeDistributionUrlPathPattern` property, update only the `nodeVersion` property and the plugin will download the relevant distribution from the custom website.

 ### `installYarn` - Install Yarn

 The `installYarn` task downloads a [Yarn][classic-yarn] distribution, if `yarnEnabled` property is `true`.
-By default, the exact download URL is guessed using the `yarnVersion` property, and the `yarnDistributionUrlPattern` property.
+By default, the exact download URL is guessed using the `yarnVersion` property, the `yarnDistributionUrlRoot` property, and the `yarnDistributionUrlPathPattern` property.
 Optionally, defining the `proxyHost` property and the `proxyPort` property allow to use a proxy server when downloading the distribution.
 The `proxyUsername` and `proxyPassword` properties may also be used to authenticate on the proxy server with a BASIC scheme.
 Set the location where the distribution shall be installed with the `yarnInstallDirectory`